 Fenton Johnson is the author of At the Center of All Beauty: Solitude and the Creative Life.
-He is the author as well of the novels The Man Who Loved Birds; Scissors, Paper, Rock; and Crossing the River.
+He is author as well of the novels The Man Who Loved Birds; Scissors, Paper, Rock; and Crossing the River.
 In nonfiction, Johnson has published Geography of the Heart: A Memoir and Keeping Faith: A Skeptic’s Journey among Christian and Buddhist Monks.
 Geography received the American Library Association and Lambda Literary Awards for best LGBT Creative Nonfiction, while Keeping Faith received a Lambda Literary and Kentucky Literary Award in Creative Nonfiction.
-His most recent book, Everywhere Home: A Life in Essays (2017), includes essays written from San Francisco in the heart of the AIDS epidemic.
+His previous book Everywhere Home: A Life in Essays (2017), includes essays on topics as diverse as San Francisco during the AIDS epidemic to spirituality to a youthful encounter with Ike and Tina Turner.
 A regular contributor to Harper’s Magazine, Johnson has received fellowships from the Guggenheim Foundation and the National Endowment for the Arts and has been featured on Terry Gross’s Fresh Air.
 He has written the narrations and served as associate producer on several award-winning, nationally and internationally screened documentaries, among them Stranger with a Camera and La Ofrenda: Days of the Dead.
 He is emeritus professor at the University of Arizona and serves on the faculty of the creative writing program of Spalding University.

 Fenton Johnson was born ninth of nine children into a Kentucky bourbon-making family of storytellers and named after the Trappist monks who hung out in his mother’s kitchen.
 His most recent book is At the Center of All Beauty: Solitude and the Creative Life (W.W.
 Norton).
 His new and selected essays Everywhere Home: A Life in Essays was published by Sarabande Books in 2017.
 His latest novel, The Man Who Loved Birds, was published by the University Press of Kentucky (UPK) in 2016.
 UPK simultaneously reissued his previous novels Crossing the River and Scissors, Paper, Rock, with forewords by authors Silas House (for Crossing the River) and Pam Houston (for Scissors, Paper, Rock) and afterwords by the author.